 Have you ever dreamed about a tool that would give you this level of granularity and predictive opportunities in just a few clicks?

 Common functionality of analytics systems

-Any web traffic analytics system collects information about actions on the website, registering clicks, scrolling, form submissions, etc. All of these events are gathered by the analytics system and marked with a timestamp and other parameters from the data trace of each website visitor.
-This is the hit data, which is essential for web analytics.
+Most of the web traffic analytics systems collect information about actions on the website, registering clicks, scrolling, form submissions, etc. All of these events are gathered by the analytics system and marked with a timestamp and other event parameters from the data trace of each website visitor.
+This is the event data (in GA Universal it was called hit data), which is essential for web analytics.

 Key entities involved in reporting web traffic analytics

-Thus, the source of your traffic may be presented as a link to a web address from which each particular visitor came.
+The source of your traffic may be presented as a link to a web address from which each particular visitor came from.